What Is a Divorce Appraisal? 10 FAQs You Need Answered

 Why You Would Need a Divorce Appraisal:

-• Fairness: An appraisal helps ensure that both parties receive an equitable share of the property based on its current market value, reducing the potential for disputes.
+• Fairness: An appraisal ensures both parties receive an equitable share based on current market value, reducing the potential for disputes.

 Q2.
-How is a Divorce Appraisal Different from a Regular Home Appraisal?
+How is a Home Appraisal for Divorce Settlement Different from a Regular Home Appraisal?

 Q3.
 What Types of Property are Included in a Divorce Appraisal?